These no bake Bird’s Nest Cookies are a great choice if you’re looking for a cookie that’s easy and fun to make!

 Add fried noodles and hazelnuts to the chocolate mixture, stirring until the noodles and nuts are completely coated in chocolate.

-Scoop heaped tablespoons of chocolate mixture into baking sheets, form a well in the center to make the nest.
+Scoop heaped tablespoons of chocolate mixture into baking sheets, and form a well in the center to make the nest.
 Arrange mini eggs in each.

 Then place the baking sheet in the fridge for at least 10-20 minutes to allow the chocolate to set.